 This Afghan chickpea stew recipe for qurma-e nakhod or saland-e nakhod makes a gently spiced chickpea stew from Afghanistan that also gets called an Afghan chickpea curry due to the combination of spices intrinsic to so many curries.
-It’s richly spiced, creamy courtesy of a garlic yoghurt sauce stirred through the stew and drizzled on top, and fragrant thanks to a shower of fresh coriander or parsley.
-Dial up the heat with fresh green chillies if you like, and serve it on steamed basmati rice with a side salad or scoop it up with naan.
+It’s richly spiced, creamy courtesy of a garlic yoghurt sauce stirred through the stew and drizzled on top, and fragrant thanks to a shower of fresh coriander.
+Dial up the heat with fresh green chillies if you like, serve it on steamed basmati rice with a side salad, or scoop it up with naan.

 You’ll love this Afghan chickpea stew recipe with garlicky yoghurt if you enjoy a Punjabi chickpea curry but find it a tad too spicy; they’re two of my favourite chickpea recipes but this chickpea stew is the one I cook when I crave comfort over heat.
 I’ve been making this more gently-spiced chickpea stew from Afghanistan more regularly since I’ve been back in Australia taking care of my elderly mum, who can’t eat spicy food.

-Terence and I have long been lovers of chickpea stews, soups and curries.
-For many years this richly-spiced Moroccan chickpea soup Terence learnt to make in Marrakech was on rotation.
-And I love to linger over bowls of this hearty harira.
-It’s hard not to be chickpea devotees after almost a decade in the Middle East, where chickpeas star in so many Middle Eastern dishes, from a classic creamy hummus to brothy hummus balila.
+We’ve long been lovers of chickpeas: chickpea dips, salads, pastas, sides, stews, and curries; chickpeas for breakfast, lunch or dinner.
+For many years this Moroccan chickpea soup Terence learnt to make in Marrakech was on rotation.
+And I love to linger over a bowl of hearty harira.
+It’s hard not to be chickpea devotees after almost a decade in the Middle East, where chickpeas star in so many Middle Eastern dishes, from creamy hummus to brothy hummus balila.

-It was in the Middle East where we first tried this Afghan chickpea stew after moving to Abu Dhabi in 1998.
-It was at a simple backstreet eatery, popular with taxi drivers from Afghanistan, Pakistan and India, that had been suggested by our new Indian colleague whose job was to help us set up home and settle in fast.
-Peter’s recommendations included local eating spots that would became favourites.
+It was in the Middle East where we first tried this Afghan chickpea stew after moving to Abu Dhabi way back in 1998.
+It was at a simple backstreet eatery, popular with taxi drivers from Afghanistan, Pakistan and India, that had been suggested by our Indian colleague whose job was to help new staff set up home and settle in fast.
+Peter’s neighbourhood tips included local eating spots that became favourites.

 But before I tell you more about that and this Afghan chickpea stew recipe, I have a favour to ask.
 Grantourismo is reader-supported.
 If you’ve enjoyed our recipes, please consider supporting the site.
 You could buy a handcrafted KROK, the best mortar and pestle ever; or book a cooking class or meal with locals on EatWith; or buy something on Amazon, such as one of these best new cookbooks or cookbooks for serious cooks.